XelorR/vial-qmk/readme.md

  §  ×  ©  Δ  ✓          ⌨  «  •  »  ⇧
 ```

-There are no activators for MC and AL, just assign combo to activate it as one-shot layers.
+There are no activators for AL, just assign combo to activate it as one-shot layers.

 <details>